fardog/frock-core-watcher/README.md

 ### Reloading on Config File changes

-In some cases (such as watching a `frockfile`), you may wish to have frock reload its configuration when a file changes.
-This is accomplished in the above example; if you pass a watch as a `[<filename>, true]` tuple, that file will be treated as the frockfile, and a change to it will cause a re-read of the configuration.
+You may wish to have frock reload its configuration when a file changes.
+This is accomplished in the above example; if you pass the option `watchFrockfile` the loaded `frockfile` will be added to the watchlist, and config will be reloaded when it changes.

+### Watch Options

+`frock-core-watcher` uses [chokidar][] for file watching; you may pass any options straight through to chokidar with the `chokidarOptions` key.

 ## Testing